-The Port may undertake other projects as well that are smaller in nature and scope.
+The Port in its sole discretion may undertake other projects as well that are smaller in nature and scope; such projects would be coordinated with the selected operator.

 III.
 Site Setting

 The Shipyard is located in the Southern Waterfront area of the Port of San Francisco, which is the waterfront area extending from Central Basin to India Basin, or roughly between Mariposa Street and Hunters Point Boulevard.
 The Southern Waterfront has undergone great change in the last 20 years, most notably in creating the current mix of high density housing, commercial, and heavy industrial uses.
 The Port has worked extensively with the surrounding neighborhoods, community groups, and its development partners to protect the heavy industrial uses of the Shipyard and respect its need for 24-hour-a-day utilization in order to retain jobs for skilled labor.
 Retention of the shipyard business and related employment opportunities are supported and embraced by the adjacent communities.